stefanspringer1/SwiftXML/README.md

 ## Rules

-As mentioned in the general description, a sets of rules `XRule` in the form of a transformation instance of type `XTransformation` can be used as follows.
+As mentioned in the general description, a set of rules `XRule` in the form of a transformation instance of type `XTransformation` can be used as follows.

 In a rule, the user defines what to do with an element or attribute with a certain name.
 The set of rules can then be applied to a document, i.e. the rules are applied in the order of their definition.
-This is repeated, garanteeing that a rule is only applied once to the same object (if not removed from the document and added again), until no application takes places.
-So elements can be added during apllication of a rule and then later be processed by the same or another rule.
+This is repeated, guaranteeing that a rule is only applied once to the same object (if not removed from the document and added again), until no application takes place.
+So elements can be added during application of a rule and then later be processed by the same or another rule.

 Example: